arieh/MooTreeAcordion/Docs/MooTreeAcordion.md

 HTML Structure:
 ----------------
 the library recognized 4 key components of a tree-
-  # Root - the root element containing the entire tree
+  * Root - the root element containing the entire tree
-  # Branch - a sub-tree that is toggelable with the accordion effect
+  * Branch - a sub-tree that is toggelable with the accordion effect
-  # Handle - each branch must have a handle. the first handle on a branche's container will be used as its handle
+  * Handle - each branch must have a handle. the first handle on a branche's container will be used as its handle
-  # Branch Container - each branch is contained in a separate containing element. each container should only have one handle-branch pair
+  * Branch Container - each branch is contained in a separate containing element. each container should only have one handle-branch pair

+so a sudjested minimal structure will be somethng like this: ul#root   <--|root element|
+	li      <--|container|
+		a.handle   <--|handle|
+		ul.branch   <--|a branch|
+			li ....   <--|inner content|

 but you can use any other structure you would like under these rules. each of these are costumizable through the Class's options.